Ribbit-Network/ribbit-network-frog-hardware/hardware/v3/assembly-instructions/4-assembly.md

 <img src="images/Install antenna overview.jpg" width="600">

-Seperate the antenna base from the antenna extension by unscrewing the two.
+Separate the antenna base from the antenna extension by unscrewing the two.
 Remove the lock washer and nut from the base.

 <img src="images/install antenna disassembled.jpg" width="600">